By Aaron Ramsey, Dalayja Dickson, Farhio Abdirahman, Destiny Montez, Serena McMahon, Michaela Chesin and Joshua Murray

 The most prevalent question they want to know is simple: Why?

-Why be sent home from school for a different colored shirt?
-Why limit their ability to express themselves?
+Why are students sent home from school for wearing a different colored shirt?
+Why is there a limit in the opportunity to express themselves?
 Why is there rarely ever much of an explanation?

 Aaron Ramsey, a senior from the High School of Commerce interviews fellow students on their perception of the dress code policy.